 As we’re preparing to leave Japan after almost three months, getting ready to pack our bags, I find myself reflecting on the belongings we have with us, those we left behind, and the day we arrived in Osaka.

-Not long after my husband and I were first married, we moved from our 1 bedroom apartment to a 3 bedroom, 1.5 bathroom house, purely because the rent was significantly cheaper (the apartment was brand new, the house was in dire need of some renovations).
-This shift prompted us (or should I say, largely me) to fill up all the bare space with stuff.
+Not long after my husband and I were first married, we moved from our 1 bedroom apartment to a 3 bedroom, 1.5 bathroom house, purely because the rent was significantly cheaper.
+(The apartment was brand new, the house was in dire need of renovations).
+This shift prompted us (or should I say, largely me) to fill the bare space with stuff.
 A house looks cold and unfulfilled when it is too empty.
 It echoes.
 And so, we held on to everything we had, and acquired yet more stuff.
 If someone offered us something – secondhand furniture, some clothes that didn’t fit them any more – we gratefully accepted it.
-As we were students at the time, we weren’t used to being able to afford to simply buy the things we wanted.
+As we were students at the time, we weren’t used to being able to simply buy the things we wanted.

 When you have too much of anything, rather than seeing it as individual objects, we start to view it as a lump.
-Our tendency to do this can be seen in our language – in English we have both ‘countable’ and ‘uncountable’ nouns.
-Uncountable nouns are substances and concepts like ‘air’ and ‘water’ that can’t be divided into discrete elements (that is, you can’t say, I breathed 27 airs today).
-The word ‘clothing‘ itself is used in an uncountable way – e.g. ‘We were poor, but we always had enough food and clothing.’ (not ‘foods’ and ‘clothings’).
+Our tendency to do this can be seen in our language.
+In English we have both ‘countable’ and ‘uncountable’ nouns.
+Uncountable nouns are substances and concepts like ‘air’ and ‘water’ that can’t be divided into discrete elements.
+You can’t say, I breathed 27 airs today.
+The word ‘clothing‘ itself is used in an uncountable way.
+E.g. ‘We were poor, but we always had enough food and clothing.’
+It’s not ‘foods’ and ‘clothings’.

-Of course, you can quantify clothing, just as you can quantify the number of dishes you have, or the number of shoes you own, but it’s not often that we do.
-Even when the nouns we use are countable, we rarely specify the number of these kinds of belongings, and when we think about our clothes, for example, it’s highly doubtful that we could picture all of them in our heads at once.
-And even when you narrow it down to say, how many pairs of underpants, or how many shoes do you have, I’d guess that most people couldn’t say off the top of their head.
-I know roughly how many plates I own, because we bought them in a set, but all of the little ancillary serving dishes and decorative plates we accumulated as gifts and souvenirs over the years blur this figure.
+Of course, you can quantify clothing, just as you can quantify the number of dishes you have, or the number of shoes you own, but it’s not often we do.
+Even when the nouns we use are countable, we rarely specify the number of these kinds of belongings.
+When we think about our clothes, it’s highly doubtful that we could picture all of them in our heads at once.
+Even when you narrow it down to say, how many pairs of underpants, or shoes you have, I’d guess most people couldn’t say.
+I know roughly how many plates I own, because we bought them in a set, but all of the little ancillary serving dishes and decorative plates we accumulated as gifts and souvenirs blur this figure.

-Currently, however, when I think of ‘my jeans’, I can picture them immediately and know precisely what state of repair they are in, as I only have one pair with me.
+Currently, however, when I think of ‘my jeans’, I can picture them immediately.
+I know precisely what state of repair they are in.
+I only have one pair with me.
 When I think of ‘my shoes’, I am not thinking of an enormous, uncountable lump of shoes.
 I’m thinking about the single pair of shoes I have with me.

 Do you have a shoe collection?

-The average woman, in the UK at least, apparently owns around 20 pairs of shoes – even though they only have 5 on regular rotation.
-And a staggering 86% of women reported owning at least one pair of shoes they have NEVER worn.
+The average woman, in the UK at least, apparently owns around 20 pairs of shoes.
+Even though they only have 5 on regular rotation.
+A staggering 86% of women reported owning at least one pair of shoes they have NEVER worn.